 The deadline to assure you and your child have all the proper documentation necessary to attend orientation is April 15th!

-New Students (Registration by Appointment Only)
+New Students (Registration by Appointment Only) - no walk-in appointments)

 Registration is done by appointment only, you must call and make an appointment prior to arriving at the district office.
 You must be a resident of the district to attend school in Orchard Park.
 All completed registration forms must be brought with you to the appointment.
 Please contact Amanda Alba, the Central Registrar, at 209-6325 (or contact her via email at firstname.lastname@example.org) to make an appointment.
 The Central Registrar office is located in the Administration Building, 2240 Southwestern Blvd., West Seneca NY 14224.